On-the-Fly Fusion of Large Language Models and Machine Translation: Abstract

 \section{Abstract}

-We propose the on-the-fly ensembling of a machine translation model with an LLM, prompted on the same task and input.
-We perform experiments on 4 language pairs (both directions) with varying data amounts.
-We find that a slightly weaker-at-translation LLM can improve translations of a NMT model, and ensembling with an LLM can produce better translations than ensembling two stronger MT models.
-We combine our method with various techniques from LLM prompting, such as in context learning and translation context.
+We propose on-the-fly ensembling of a neural machine translation (NMT) model with a large language model (LLM), prompted on the same task and input.
+Through experiments on 4 language directions with varying data amounts, we find that a slightly weaker-at-translation LLM can improve translations of a NMT model, and such an ensemble can produce better translations than ensembling two stronger NMT models.
+We demonstrate that our ensemble method can be combined with various techniques from LLM prompting, such as in context learning and translation context.